-In these Regulations, unless the context otherwise requires "Programme" means Post Graduate Degree Programme (M.Tech. / MCA / M.Sc.)
+In these Regulations, unless the context otherwise requires:

-"Course" means a theory / practical / laboratory integrated theory / mini project / seminar / internship / Project and any other subject that is normally studied in a semester like Advanced Concrete Technology, Electro Optic Systems, Financial Reporting and Accounting, Analytical Chemistry, etc.,

-"Institution" means B.S.
-Abdur Rahman Crescent Institute of Science & Technology.

-"Academic Council" means the Academic Council, which is the apex body on all academic matters of B.S.
-Abdur Rahman Crescent Institute of Science & Technology.

-"Dean (Academic Affairs)" means Dean (Academic Affairs) of B.S.
-Abdur Rahman Crescent Institute of Science & Technology who administers the academic matters.

-"Dean (Student Affairs)" means Dean (Student Affairs) of B.S.
-Abdur Rahman Crescent Institute of Science & Technology, who looks after the welfare and discipline of the students.

-"Controller of Examinations" means the Controller of Examinations of B.S.
-Abdur Rahman Crescent Institute of Science & Technology who is responsible for the conduct of examinations and declaration of results.
+- i) "Programme" means post graduate degree programme (M.Tech. / MCA / M.Sc. / M.Com. / M.A.) - "Branch" means specialization or discipline of programme like M.Tech. in Structural Engineering, Food Biotechnology etc., M.Sc. in Physics, Chemistry, Actuarial Science, Biotechnology etc. - iii) "Course" means a theory / practical / laboratory integrated theory / mini project / seminar / internship / project and any other subject that is normally studied in a semester like Advanced Concrete Technology, Electro Optic Systems, Financial Reporting and Accounting, Analytical Chemistry, etc. - iv) "Institution" means B.S.
+Abdur Rahman Crescent Institute of Science and Technology. - v) "Academic Council" means the Academic Council, which is the apex body on all academic matters of this Institute. - vi) "Dean (Academic Affairs)" means the Dean (Academic Affairs) of the Institution who is responsible for the implementation of relevant rules and regulations for all the academic activities. - vii) "Dean (Student Affairs)" means the Dean (Students Affairs) of the Institution who is responsible for activities related to student welfare and discipline in the campus. - viii) "Controller of Examinations" means the Controller of Examinations of the Institution who is responsible for the conduct of examinations and declaration of results. - ix) "Dean of the School" means the Dean of the School of the department concerned.

+x) "Head of the Department" means the Head of the Department concerned.